bahildebrand/foxhole-production-calculator/foxhole-production-calculator-cli/README.md

 ## Example

 Below is example output for a factory that would output 100 pipes per hour, and take in components from an external source.
+Note that the building requirements are only for the main structures, and do not include the costs to build foundations, electric poles, etc. There really isn't a good way to calculate how much you would need for these things, as the amount you will build is entirely dependent on your factory layout.

 ```
 foxhole-production-calculator-cli pipe 100 -u components